aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/projects/index.md

 ## Device run details / Logs

 The log view provides line-by-line information about the test run.
 It allows showing the different types of log data available from the test run.
 These include logcat, Appium and Calabash logs.
-The logs can be searched by browser serach or the widget's own search box.
+The logs can be searched by browser search or the widget's own search box.
 For easier debugging the view can be enlarged to full screen.

 ![]({{site.github.url}}/assets/user-manuals/projects_run_details_logs.png)